 - Choose a costume with a matching top and bottom.
 This will make the costume wearer look long and lean.
 (Vertical line!)
 This rule also applies to pants/tights and shoes.
 They should match to make legs look longer.

 - If a costume does have separate pieces in different colors, even one vertical “stripe” of color can have a similar effect.
-This dress is a good example.

 - Of course, prints with vertical stripes work, too.